Note: This experiment is in no way affiliated with Facebook, Apple, Wes Anderson, or the Tenenbaum Family.

 So I started playing around with something I am calling Knitt.
 Knitt is not a reduction of the entire Facebook platform.
 It is one simple tool that could live alongside many others.
 Knitt works like a to do list of kindness, a reminder to be mindful.
 It’s job is to learn who you are closest to and help you stay close or get closer.

 Knitt could even be super smart.
 Imagine you have been out of touch with a friend for a long time.
 One day, that friend comes to town and calls you up.
 You hang out, and suddenly, you’re good friends again.
-Knitt picks up on the increase in interactions, and instead of a bi-annual reminder to send a shout-out to that friend, Knitt increases the frequency of interactions for that rekindled relationship.
+Knitt picks up on that increase in interactions, and instead of a bi-annual reminder to send a shout-out to that friend, Knitt increases the frequency of interactions for that rekindled relationship.

 Knitt would work both ways, helping you forgo frequent interaction with more distant acquaintances without forgetting them, and also helping you interact more often with the people that matter most.
 Knitt wants you to spend less time with Knitt and more time communicating and being with your own kind and kin.